-These guidelines are provided to promote the application of uniform analysis and documentation procedures for the preparation and review of Point-of Access (POA) Request Reports.
+These guidelines are provided to promote the application of uniform analysis and documentation procedures for the preparation and review of POA Request Reports.
 These guidelines apply to all limited access roadways, regardless of the funding source for the original construction or the proposed POA.
-They have been developed to be consistent with the FHWA's policy on Interstate access.
-The POA Request Report processes are discussed under Section Q.4.
+They have been developed to be consistent with the FHWA's policy on Access to the Interstate System.

-Each entrance and exit point, including "locked gate" access, to the mainline is considered to be an access point.
+Each entrance and exit point, including "locked gate" access to a limited access roadway is considered to be an access point.
 Revised access is considered to be a change in an interchange configuration even though the number of actual access points has not changed.

-Actions Requiring a POA:
+Actions requiring a POA approval:

-- New Interchange - Major modification of an existing interchange - Adding new ramp(s) - Removing ramp(s) - Changing the interchange configuration - Completing basic movements at a partial interchange - Adding a new access point within an interchange - New partial interchanges or new ramps to-from frontage roads - Locked gate access and other Special Purpose access - Abandonment or closure of ramps or interchanges
+- New Interchange - Major modification of an existing interchange.
+This includes any of the following: - o Adding new ramp(s) - o Removing ramp(s) - o Changing the interchange configuration, such as from a cloverleaf to a diverging diamond. - o Completing movements at a partial interchange - O Adding a new access point within an interchange - New partial interchanges or new ramps, to or from, frontage roads - Locked gate access and other Special Purpose access - Abandonment or permanent closure of ramps or interchanges - New at-grade intersections or driveways tying into limited access roadways (non-interstate, non-freeway) excluding free access crossroads that are within interchange limited access - Due to their potentially unique effects on limited access facilities, they may require additional or different information than presented in this appendix on a case-by-case basis as determined by the BOPD. - o At-grade intersections are not permitted on Interstates or freeways.

-Actions Not Requiring a POA:
+Actions not requiring a POA approval:

-- Addition of turn lane storage and through travel lanes on the crossroad at a ramp termini - Relocation or shifting the existing on-ramp or off-ramp termini along the crossroad - Relocating entrance or exit ramp gore points along the mainline when adjacent interchange is more than one mile (gore to gore) - Conversion of one lane ramp to two lane ramp - Widening existing entrance or exit ramps to provide auxiliary lanes - Increasing the length of a deceleration lane or an acceleration lane - Adding an auxiliary lane between two adjacent interchange ramps - Traffic signalization or channelization improvements of ramp terminal intersection with crossroad - New signing, striping and/or resurfacing of an entrance or exit ramp, where geometric features are not changed - Ramps providing access to rest areas, information centers, and weigh stations within the Interstate controlled access
+- Addition of turn lane storage and through travel lanes on the crossroad at a ramp termini - Relocation or shifting the existing on-ramp or off-ramp termini along the crossroad - Relocating entrance or exit ramp gore points along the mainline when adjacent interchange will be more than one mile (gore to gore) - Conversion of one lane ramp to two lane ramp - Widening existing entrance or exit ramps to provide auxiliary lanes - Altering the length of deceleration and/or acceleration lane - Adding an auxiliary lane between two adjacent interchange ramps - Intersection improvements to ramp terminal intersections with crossroads including channelization improvements and/or changing stop control through installation of roundabouts or signalization - Improvements not affecting geometrics including signing, striping, guiderail, barriers and/or resurfacing of entrance and/or exit ramps and/or the crossroad - Ramps providing access to rest areas, information centers, weigh stations - Minimal actions as agreed to by the Bureau of Project Delivery (BOPD) or the FHWA as appropriate - New at-grade intersections or driveways within limited access right-of-way but not tying into ramps or mainline limited access roadways